seancrowley-jpg/ICT-Skills-2-Assignment/README.md

 ......
 State the app concept and objectives.
 If it's the Movies Fan app extension, only state the additional objectives .........

 My addtional objectives for the Movies Fan app was to add a TV section to find popular shows and their details aswell as a person section to see their details and credits.
 I also wanted to extend the favorites page to include people and tv shows and add a search page for movies.
+Also to add protected routes with authentication

 ......
 A bullet-point list of user features.
 If it's the Movies Fan app extension, only list new/modified features......